Can You Use AI As Your Marketer?

 It’s easy to feel like there’s a gold rush and you’re a fool if you don’t start digging.
 But we've been here before.
 This is at least the third time since the 1950s that AI scientists have claimed we are one the cusp of genuine human-like intelligence.

-There is indeed a gold rush, and the people making the money are selling the shovels.
 Still, AI is here, it can do work for us, and it’s at least worth considering.

 1. Should you use AI?